-All reports raised through the Ethical Alert Line are promptly assessed and, as needed, further investigated.
-If the conclusion of the investigation confirms actions incompatible with EMGs standards, it could be deemed a breach of contract and therefore could lead to the termination of the franchise agreement.

-3.2.6 - Policies and procedures related to the monitoring of working conditions and diversity & inclusion at franchisees
+All reports raised through the Ethical Alert Line are Franchise Agreement promptly assessed and, as needed, further First of all, the franchise agreement includes a investigated.
+If the conclusion of the investigation compliance clause that requires franchisees to confirms actions incompatible with EMGs standards, comply with the Group Code of Conduct, it could be deemed a breach of contract and particularly in terms of respect for the environment, therefore could lead to the termination of the employee health and safety and respect for human franchise agreement. rights.
+In addition, relevant clauses highlight the franchisee partner's responsibilities towards 3.2.6 - Policies and procedures related compliance with labor laws. to the monitoring of working Finally, throughout the relationship with the franchisee, EMG central teams provide support that is conditions and diversity & inclusion at conditional on compliance with the law (notably labor franchisees law) and with the Group's Code of Conduct.
+Failure to comply could result in the termination of the EMG central teams who manage the relationship with franchise agreement between the Group and its franchisees have a number of policies and franchisee partner.

-EMG central teams who manage the relationship with franchisees have a number of policies and procedures in order to select the future franchisee, formalize the contractual relationship with the future franchisee and ensure its appropriate onboarding when the contractual relationship is established.
+procedures in order to select the future franchisee, formalize the contractual relationship with the future franchisee and ensure its appropriate onboarding when the contractual relationship is established.
 The franchisee's social responsibility is part of the contractual relationship with EMG.
 All the procedures described below apply to all EMG franchisees under franchise agreement, with no exception.